This is an easy 3-ingredient strawberry jam recipe. It is gluten-free, vegan, and free of added pectin. This homemade jam recipe is worth bookmarking.

 - easy to make and store

-Saucepan: Use a non-stick, ceramic, or stainless steel saucepan to make a jam.
+Saucepan: Use a non-stick, ceramic, or stainless steel saucepan to make the jam.
 Cast iron and other reactive metals alter the colour and taste of the strawberry jam.

 Jar: Use a sterilized glass jar to store the strawberry jam.
 The glass is a non-reactive metal.
 Hence, best for storing perishable relish such as jam.